Ruminal acidosis is a common disease among cattle and dairy cows. Find out what the symptoms and treatments are.

 What is rumen acidosis ?

-Bicarbonate is a natural buffer
+Bicarbonate is a natural buffer for rumen acidosis

 In a healthy rumen, there is a balance.
 The digestion process is responsible for the production of volatile fatty acids in the rumen.
 Absorbed into the bloodstream after passing through the rumen wall, they are an important source of energy for the cow.
 However, an excess of volatile fatty acids in the rumen causes rumen acidosis, which is extremely harmful to the rumen microbiota.
 This effect is compensated for by the cow's saliva, which naturally contains bicarbonate, which acts as a buffer.
 When the animal's saliva is unable to compensate for the effects of rumen acidosis, it is important to feed sodium bicarbonate to cows.

-Extreme sensitivity of the cows rumen
+Extreme sensitivity of the cow's rumen

 Rumen acidosis occurs when the balance between the production and assimilation of fatty acids is disturbed.
 Thus, rumen acidosis is always present.
 In fact, any change in the ration involves potential risks that can disturb the rumen balance.
 Rumen acidosis can be prevented by appropriate feed measures.